Weissheiten/MaturaDocker/README.md

 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker compose down --remove-orphans` to stop the Docker containers.

+## Clientside
+1. Enter the Docker container `docker exec -it maturaumgebung-php-1 bash`
+2. Change into _clientside folder
+3. Choose your framework and change into that folder
+4. Start you dev server by running `npm run dev`

 ## Features

 * Production, development and CI ready